oqolarte/oblong/content/project/imbentori.md

 After thousands of years of improving technology, we still find ourselves stuck and deserted in a different dimension.

+### Entry # 18
+Date: Wed, 13 Nov 2013

+Despite the miseries the kid had gone through, he managed to salvage his childhood by talking to a toy.
+He is his own true friend.
+A bond was naturally formed between him and Himself, idealistically unbreakable even at the toughest times.
+He was seldom seen crying simply because he was seldom seen at all.
+When he was locking himself up in his room, who knows what things he was doing there, the miracles enchanting him there.
+People were worried, but only because they don't understand.
+And those who do never had enough time to pay him a visit.

+The kid was bright, I must say.
+He learned that people do not always see the world as he sees it, and that it is his duty to understand them.

+The sores still burn him throughout the years, but now he's too tough for them.
+In fact, his toughness is so much for him to handle that it grows out as patches of facial hair and untrimmed nails and badly-attended hygiene.
+The sores itch him somewhere just above the chest, but he's become tolerant now.

+### Entry # 19
+Date: Thu, 14 Nov 2013

+I was pushing myself, tapping at the frontal lobes, hoping to remember something they taught me almost twelve hours ago.
+I was the new guy, one who gives the glass around a circle of conversationalists.
+We all drank the glass full of poison.

+Laps later, talk got better.
+At that time, I munched on meat served on the table when this scourge started boiling in my stomach.
+The potion I had been passing around betrayed me; the friend became the repulsive adversary.
+In a blink, I was in the bathroom, throwing up.
+The liquid rushing through the throat and nasal cavity made painful spasms.
+Vomit dripped on my lips and in my nostrils.
+I felt weak.

+This guy on the mirror squinted his eyes at me.
+He looked desolated and trapped.
+Too, he looked cool in that Joker shirt.
+Next time I see him, I'd take him out into the real world.

+I cleaned up my mess.
+Peed after that.
+Went out and found my cousin waiting by the restroom door, asking if I were still doing good.
+I nodded and smiled and went to bed.

+I try to recall what they told me, but all of those went with the gastric pulp down the reservoir of rejected principles (called toilet).

+### Entry # 20
+Date: Sat, 16 Nov 2013

+It has been a long time since I was last aware of my being atop a floor of some church.
+Maybe, in recalling it right now, it was the last time I would ever be in a church, or any holy establishment for that matter.

+At first, I was bashful coming out as a cross-breed of agnostic and atheist, but the more I learned, the more certain I became, that relying on faith alone would not be smart a strategy if one, such as I, were to continue living in cussedness.

+I dislike the overall ambiguity of it, mainly because of extremists and militants who distort and/or obscure the truth; although I like the religious holidays and how they are so good at briefly converting us into ethical and kind beings, in whatever ways we know how, genuine or not, before we return to our same old selves.
+During this period, we are allowed to vocalize our hopes for humanity with minimal judgmental feedback.
+Everybody suddenly can forgiving.
+And here and there, lights would appear as adornments of the house, a welcome banner to accommodate any spirit who would decide to lounge in and share some thoughts.

+Some people give too much color to it, though, to a point that my eyes have had enough of this abject misery.
+Here we are still with our dumbness in tact, trying to make something out of nothing.
+Conjurers we are not.

+### Entry # 21
+Date: Tue, 19 Nov 2013

+Didn't go to the morning class.
+Arrived late on the afternoon class, but it was fine.
+The professor decided to not show up, and make us wait in vain instead.
+Waited until the last class.

+It was the hardest part, waiting.
+It always has been.
+Waited until my buttocks became sore in sitting.
+Waited until my legs deserted my being for standing too long.

+Stuck my head out for some colleagues who were playing crossword puzzle on a tablet.
+They thanked me every time I got a word right.
+Waited for the last class.
+The raging current of boredom was made to take me away from the university, but it didn't.

+And I waited still.
+Until the last class.
+I was hanging around gay people giving lecture to straight dudes about homosexuality, and I lingered long enough to hear everything they all had to say.

+I waited until finally, the wait was over.
+When I stepped in the last class, a 30-page surprise exam was waiting for me in my desk.
+"It's a joke," I thought, almost too loud.
+It wasn't a joke.
+And the last professor for the day did not seem to be in the mood for bad jokes.
+In 45 minutes I was done with the whole thing.
+Whether I took the exam seriously was out of the question.
+It's a funny world we live in.
+We wait for the wrong things to happen.

+### Entry # 22
+Date: Wed, 20 Nov 2013

+When I think of how dashing I am,
+I picture myself lost with the commuters waiting in the train station, all well-dressed and well-mannered.

+When I'm drunk, I dance while I pee.
+I draw murals on bathroom tiles with urine, and on the morning it would smell of ammonia.

+I fan an old book on my nose and start sniffing its wasted years of abandonment, the smell of aging vanilla diffusing profusely from its pages to the air, renovating my deconstructed thoughts.
+I try to record what I'm doing as drafts (not videos) on my phone.

+I think I'm hot stuff, sometimes.
+I think I'm all glam from head to toe, but it is all feigned.
+No need now for brashness; I am fully aware of what I really am, and it's really not that difficult to see.
+I think of mysterious sounds droning somewhere to console me, but all that echoes back is a monotonous buzz.
+It's all cheap cologne and thrift store clothes and perforated undergarments;
+and the train station is really just a dark alley of bad crimes, and the commuters are really just rats.
+The joints are creaky when they shouldn't be.

+I may feel pretty sometimes, but rainbows aren't going to last the whole day.
+I'm just like everyone else, trying to be cool.

 ### One-Liners
 - Spontaneous conflagration is the result of the heat of the moment.
+- a face that launched thousands of fake social media accounts